Thomascountz/thomascountz/_posts/2019-09-29-being-unprecious.md

 ---
-title: Becoming Unprecious
+title: "Becoming Unprecious"
-subtitle: If Lin-Manuel Miranda Can Write Hamilton in a Laundry Room, then I Can Blog Without a Coffee
+subtitle: "If Lin-Manuel Miranda Can Write Hamilton in a Laundry Room, then I Can Blog Without a Coffee"
-author: Thomas Countz
-tags: ["process"]
+tags: [process]
 ---
 In [a recent "Footnotes" episode of _My Dad Wrote A Porno_](http://aca.st/f9905a), Tony-, Emmy-, Oscar, and Pulitzer Prize-winning guest, Lin-Manuel Miranda, sat down to talk about all things _Belinda Blinked_.
 But, he also got to talking a bit about his process as a writer:

 > I try really hard not to be precious about where I write because I think that I am someone who could get very superstitious very quickly... and I don't want to be like 'oh if I don't have my perfect pencil...' and, I mean I wrote the last quarter of Hamilton in my in-laws' laundry room..."